nico358/BA/README.md

 ### Code Documentation

-The code is documented using Doxygen.
-See relevant files in folder doc.
+The code has been documented using Doxygen.
+Open the file index.html in folder doc/html to get an overview about the project.

 ## Required configuration